 The American pit bull terrier is a dog breed known for its stocky, muscular appearance.
 An healthy adult may weigh about 60 pounds, with impressive agility and the strength of an animal many times its size.
 But a “micro pup” from ToadLine Exotic Bullies has a squat, chubby appearance and, true to its name, looks like a toad.
 A far cry from the power and grace of a properly bred pit bull, these exotic bullies often have breathing problems caused by their short faces, and they can’t move well because of their body proportions.

 The website for this particular operation describes the people behind these dogs as a group of hobbyist breeders.
 These hobbyists have bred for traits this dog breed was never supposed to have, traits that make life significantly harder and shorter for these dogs.
 Price tags for these dogs can reach $15,000 or more, but the condition of the dogs being sold is of little concern to the breeders.
 What matters is that they have a marketable trait that can make money.

 ToadLine Bulldogs Aren’t The Only “Designer” Dogs For Sale

-On the other end of the size spectrum, there’s Hulk, the pit bull that weighs 180 pounds.
-A frightening example is Hulk.
+A frightening example is Hulk, a giant pit bull that weighs 180 pounds.
 Hulk’s breeder, Dark Dynasty K9s, considers Hulk a protection dog whose litter could be worth more than $500,000.
 Other “designer” dogs include the Merlequin Great Danes, sought after for their unique coat color that comes from breeding a Harlequin and a Merle great Dane.
 The problem is that this mix also brings the risk of blindness, deafness and deformities.

 Help Rescue Animals